What is the Chinese Yuan Renminbi? – (CNY) definition

-Generally, CNY is the currency used in China and CNH is the offshore currency.
-The first step is to understand that when someone talks about a currency in the context of cross-border transactions, they are always referring to another currency (i.e. the price of that currency versus the foreign currency, i.e. the exchange rate).
+Generally, CNY is the currency used in China, and CNH is the offshore currency.
+The first step is to understand that when someone talks about a currency in the context of cross-border transactions, they are constantly referring to another currency (i.e., the price of that currency versus the foreign currency, i.e., the exchange rate).

 There are two main differences between CNY and CNH.